-Outcome for the business (survival or not) affects the maximum value that can be recovered piecemeal sale.
-The average recovery rate is 29.8 cents on the dollar.
+Outcome for the business (survival or not) affects the maximum value that can be recovered

-- Has 201 employees, 1 main secured creditor and 50 unsecured creditors. - Has a higher value as a going concern-and the efficient outcome is either reorganization or sale as a going concern, not piecemeal liquidation.
+Has a higher value as a going concern-and the efficient outcome is either reorganization or sale as a going concern, not piecemeal liquidation.

 Speed, low costs and continuation of viable businesses characterize the top-performing economies.
 How efficient are insolvency proceedings in Zambia?
-According to data collected by Doing Business, resolving insolvency takes 2.7 years on average and costs 9% of the debtor's estate, with the most likely outcome being that the company will be sold as
+According to data collected by Doing Business, resolving insolvency takes 2.4 years on average and costs 9% of the debtor's estate, with the most likely outcome being that the company will be sold as piecemeal sale.
+The average recovery rate is 37.1 cents on the dollar.

-Globally, Zambia stands at 99 in the ranking of 185 economies on the ease of resolving insolvency (figure 11.1).
+Globally, Zambia stands at 73 in the ranking of 189 economies on the ease of resolving insolvency (figure 11.1).
 The rankings for comparator economies and the regional average ranking provide other useful benchmarks for assessing the efficiency of insolvency proceedings in Zambia.